st3w4r/openai-partial-stream/README.md

-# Partial Stram - Turn your slow AI app into an engaging real-time app
+# Partial Stream - Turn your slow AI app into an engaging real-time app

 By unlcoking the potential of OpenAI function calling in streaming, you can stream your UI components at token speed.